CanalWestStudio/omniauth-intuit/README.md

 Rails.application.config.middleware.use OmniAuth::Builder do
   ...
   provider(
-    :quickbooks,
+    :intuit,
     ENV['INTUIT_CLIENT_ID'],
     ENV['INTUIT_CLIENT_SECRET'],
-    scope: 'com.intuit.quickbooks.accounting openid profile email phone address',
+    scope: 'openid profile email phone address',
     sandbox: Rails.env.development?,
   )
   ...
 end
 ```

 **NOTE: The above environment variable names and scope are just what I use in my particular project.
-The environment variables can be named whatever and you should consult [Intuit's documentation](https://developer.intuit.com/docs/00_quickbooks_online/2_build/10_authentication_and_authorization/10_oauth_2.0#/Initiating_the_authorization_request) to figure out which scopes your application should ask for.**
+The environment variables can be named whatever and you should consult [Intuit's documentation](https://developer.intuit.com/docs/00_intuit/2_build/10_authentication_and_authorization/10_oauth_2.0#/Initiating_the_authorization_request) to figure out which scopes your application should ask for.**

 **ALSO NOTE: If the `sandbox` parameter is not explicitly set to `false`, then the strategy will default to using the sandbox endpoints for Intuit's API.**